brandanmajeske/CI-base-with-admin-dash/README.md

 CI-base-with-admin-dash
 =======================

-A simple user registration system build with the Codeigniter PHP Framework.
+A simple user registration system built with the Codeigniter PHP Framework.

 SQL
 =======================